Operend/entityfs/README.txt

   Unfortunately, the two packages are incompatible.
   If you're not virtualizing your Python environments, you might need to actually uninstall fusepy before installing fuse-python.
-- fuse-python depends on having "libfuse-dev" on the system, not just "libfuse"
+- fuse-python depends on having "libfuse3-dev" on the system, not just "libfuse"
 - To configure, either: cp example.ini ~/.entityfs
   OR: cp example.ini WHEREVER; export ENTITYFS_CONFIG=WHEREVER;
   then edit that file as necessary